What Is ‘Commission’ in Real Estate?

 🏠 Contract expertise

-Agents and their brokers are educated about their state’s real estate contracts and will help sellers submit all required disclosures.
+Agents and their brokers are educated about their state’s real estate contracts and will help sellers submit all required documents and disclosures.
 Their expertise is critical to help sellers avoid potential legal problems and delays.

 🏠 Showings and open houses